kent10ou/kent10ou.github.io/_posts/2015-08-31-Intro-to-React-Native.md

 });
 {% endhighlight %}

-The Stylesheet uses something called flexbox.
+<p>The Stylesheet uses something called flexbox.
 I think of it pretty similar to bootstrap, except it's not in a grid system.
+When using flexbox, we can arrange the children of a container vertically or horizontally.
+By default, the children are arranged vertically, or the flex direction is set to 'column'.
+If we want the children arranged horizontally, set the flex direction to 'row'.</p>

+<p>For more information regarding the JavaScript layout, go to <a href="https://github.com/facebook/css-layout">Facebook's repo of CSS layout</a>.
+Also, check out Krawaller's blog, for a React app that demonstrates CSS3 flexbox <a href="http://blog.krawaller.se/posts/a-react-app-demonstrating-css3-flexbox/">here</a>.</p>

+##Component